Catalin-Ripanu/HW1_PA/README.md

 The time complexity is O(N^2 + Q * N).

 ### Problems with Regele:
--> As with Crypto, finding the recurrence relation.
+- As with Crypto, finding the recurrence relation.
--> Debugging was quite simple.
+- Debugging was quite simple.

 ## References:
--> Geeks
+- Geeks
--> StackOverflow
+- StackOverflow
--> Codeforces
+- Codeforces
--> Infoarena
+- Infoarena
--> OCW
+- OCW

-Also, I got small ideas from a friend to improve my solutions.
-An interesting assignment.

-Catalin-Alexandru Ripanu